-In 2015-16, we will invest $20.6 million on behalf of Australian growers and the Government into RD&E, and we will work closely with research providers to ensure the needs of both growers and the Government are met.
+In 2020-21, we will invest $18.7 million on behalf of Australian growers and the Government into cotton RD&E, across approximately 300 projects and in collaboration with around 100 research partners.

-A small amount of funding may also be made available by CRDC for Commissioned Projects, which are those the CRDC specifically commissions to achieve selected objectives within the Strategic Plan.
-An open call is not held for Commissioned Projects – rather, the CRDC approaches researchers to undertake these projects according to their speciality or areas of expertise.
-These projects are funded at CRDC’s discretion.
+A small amount of funding may also be made available by CRDC for commissioned projects, which are those CRDC specifically commissions to achieve selected objectives within the Strategic RD&E Plan.
+An open call is not held for commissioned projects – rather, the CRDC approaches researchers to undertake these projects according to their speciality or areas of expertise.

-Funding for researchers is also available in the form of Travel Grants and Scientific Exchanges.
+Funding for researchers may also be available in the form of Travel Grants and Scientific Exchanges.
 Research organisations may also be interested in hosting a university student for a Summer and/or Honours Scholarship.
-More information is available under Scholarships, Travel Grants and Scientific Exchanges.
+More information is available under Scholarships.